Analysis | No, Biden did not confuse George W. Bush and Donald Trump

-Fox News, the “Today” show and The Daily Mail among others all picked up the story.
+Fox News, the “Today” show and the Daily Mail among others all picked up the story.
 Trump tweeted about the supposed debacle, saying: “Joe Biden called me George yesterday.
 Couldn’t remember my name.
 Got some help from the anchor to get him through the interview.
 The Fake News Cartel is working overtime to cover it up!”
-Guest’s tweet had more than a million views as of 2 p.m. on Monday.
+Guest’s tweet had more than a million views as of 2 p.m.
+Monday.

 Still, most things that appear to be too good to be true are just that and, as our colleague David Weigel originally pointed out, this clip was no exception.